State, federal officials not discussing missteps in officer's death

 According to the report, an HSI Special Agent in Charge expressed concerns to another agent about what Jarrott knew or didn't know.

 "During this meet, the SAC advised him he (SAC) saw the video of Ofc.
 Jarrott's traffic stop," the report states.
-"Based on what the SAC observed, he was concerned, that Officer Jarrott did not have all the information reference HSI's knowledge of Mr. Cueva."
+"Based on what the SAC observed, he was concerned that Officer Jarrott did not have all the information (with) reference (to) HSI's knowledge of Mr. Cueva."

-The report states that HSI didn't bust Cueva then because they wanted to "wall off" the undercover agent and confidential informant — ensure that Cueva didn't figure out they were working with authorities.
+The report states that HSI didn't bust Cueva then because they wanted to "wall off" the undercover agent and confidential informant — ensuring that Cueva didn't figure out they were working with authorities.

 Instead, HSI decided to do a buy/bust at a later date.
-At an HSI meeting, in which no NMSP officers were present, agents were told that Cueva had said "he was not going to go back to jail."
+In an HSI meeting where no NMSP officers were present, agents were told that Cueva had said "he was not going to go back to jail."
 HSI sent out a "be on the lookout" advisory on Feb.
 2 since Cueva was traveling on Interstate 10 between Arizona and New Mexico.

 The plan was for State Police officer Leonel Palomares, a K-9 officer, to make the "high-risk" stop.
 He was told everything they knew about Cueva and had arranged to have backup.